 Service for Students with Disabilities

-The Academic Resource Center (ARC) is responsible for evaluating requests for accommodation, and does so on a case-by-case basis, in a manner designed to preserve confidentiality and to provide students with as much independence as possible.
+The Academic Resource Center (ARC) is responsible for evaluating requests for accommodations, and it does so on a case-by-case basis in a manner designed to preserve confidentiality and to provide students with as much independence as possible.

 Students who believe they may be eligible for accommodation consideration are responsible for communicating their needs to the Academic Resource Center.
-The University is not responsible for making ADA accommodations for students who do not inform the University of their disabling condition and their need for accommodation, or for those who do not provide the University adequate documentation of their disability.
-Students should be aware that while the University will work interactively with them to identify appropriate accommodation, the University is not able to modify course or degree requirements considered to be an essential requirement of the program of instruction.
+The University is not responsible for making ADA accommodations for students who do not inform the ARC of their needs or for those who do not provide adequate diagnostic documentation.
+Students should be aware that while the University will work interactively with them to identify appropriate accommodations, the University is not able to modify course or degree requirements that are considered to be essential components of the program of instruction.

-The University encourages any student who believes s/he may have a qualifying disability to make an appointment with an ARC staff person to discuss available services and the process for documenting a disability and receiving accommodation.
+The University encourages students in need of disability support services to make an appointment with an ARC administrator to discuss available services and the process for receiving accommodations.

 Academic Support Services

 Georgetown University is deeply committed to enriching the academic experience of students.
 The Academic Resource Center, a department within Student Affairs, offers an array of academic support services, including academic workshops, individual consultations, and tutoring.
-Students are encouraged to consult with an Academic Resource Center representative to discuss their academic needs so that appropriate University resources can be recommended to match their academic needs.
+Students are encouraged to consult with an Academic Resource Center representative to discuss their academic needs so that appropriate University resources can be recommended.

-Offered on a regular basis throughout the fall and spring semesters, the academic workshops address a wide variety of topics ranging from college reading strategies to test taking tips.
-A workshop topic focuses on a particular skill area so that students can strengthen an area that requires improvement, such as time management or handling the college reading load.
+Offered on a regular basis throughout the fall and spring semesters, ARC academic workshops address a wide variety of topics ranging from college reading strategies to test-taking tips.
+Each workshop topic focuses on a particular skill so that students can strengthen areas that require improvement, such as time management or handling the college reading load.
 Individual consultations are provided for students who require specialized assistance in study skills.